 The holidays can be a stressful time for many people.
-In addition, the shorter and colder days may cause some of us to experience seasonal affective disorder (SAD).
-To learn more about depression, anxiety and stress, click on the links below.
+The shorter, colder days may cause some of us to experience seasonal affective disorder (SAD).
+Learn more about depression, anxiety and stress:

 Falls and Injuries

-The snow and ice can create hazards that make walking, playing, and working outside a little trickier than in the warmer months.
-Shovelling snow and doing winter activities, such as snowboarding and skating, can increase the risk of hurting your back.
-Learn more about how to prevent falls and injuries by clicking on the links below.
+The snow and ice can create hazards that make walking, playing and working outside a little trickier than in the warmer months.
+Shovelling snow and doing winter activities, such as snowboarding and skating, can increase the risk of falling and hurting yourself.
+Learn more about how to prevent falls and injuries:

 - Back Problems and Injuries

 - Preventing Falls in Older Adults